tt-isv-org/scc/tutorial/index.md

 Using security context contraints (SCCs), you'll learn how to give a workload the least amount of permissions necessary to perform its work.
 This best practice helps to protect your cluster from both intentional and accidental harm while providing a way to request and grant additional permissions when necessary.

+For example, if it is necessary for your container to run as a specific user or group, you specify a `runAsUser` or `runAsGroup` in the security context.
+If you need to be a member of additional groups, you specify `supplementalGroups`.
+To allow these requests, a cluster administrator creates and assigns an SCC with contraints that allow what you need while still restricting special privileges that you don't need.

 In this tutorial, you will create a simple deployment.
 Deployments rollout replica sets which bring up pods as requested in a spec.
-This tutorial starts with a simple pod that mounts a temporary volume and runs a single container.
+This tutorial uses a simple pod that mounts an ephemeral volume and runs a single container.
 We can use a remote shell to run commands on the container to examine its runtime environment and permissions.

 You will learn how to: